-Richard W. Stevens is a lawyer and author, and has written extensively on how code and software systems evidence intelligent design in biological systems.
+Richard W. Stevens is a lawyer, author, and a Fellow of Discovery Institute's Walter Bradley Center on Natural and Artificial Intelligence.
+He has written extensively on how code and software systems evidence intelligent design in biological systems.
 He holds a J.D. with high honors from the University of San Diego Law School and a computer science degree from UC San Diego.
 Richard has practiced civil and administrative law litigation in California and Washington D.C., taught legal research and writing at George Washington University and George Mason University law schools, and now specializes in writing dispositive motion and appellate briefs.
 He has authored or co-authored four books, and has written numerous articles and spoken on subjects including legal writing, economics, the Bill of Rights and Christian apologetics.
 His fifth book, Investigation Defense, is forthcoming.